koenraadhaedens/azd-nestedhv-dc-rtr/README.md

    azd provision
    ```
 4. **Select the Required Options**
-5. - Enter a new environment name (Will be the name of the Resource Group to rg-<nameofenv>)
+   - Enter a new environment name (Will be the name of the Resource Group to rg-xxxxxxx where xxxxxxx is your new environment name)
    - Choose the Azure subscription.
    - Select the region.
    - Provide a password for the VM.